Charge density waves and electronic properties of superconducting kagome metals

-The band structure of the pristine phase was reported to exhibit nontrivial band inversion \cite{Ortiz2020CVS,Ortiz2020KVS}.
-For the CDW phases, we calculate the $\mathbb{Z}_{2}$ topological invariants by the parity egeinvalues \cite{Fu2007} .
-We find that both SD and ISD phases are still $\mathbb{Z}_{2}$ nontrivial topological metals (see SM\cite{SM} for details).
+The band structure of the pristine phase displays nontrivial band inversion\cite{Ortiz2020CVS,Ortiz2020KVS}.
+For the CDW phases, we calculate the $\mathbb{Z}_{2}$ topological invariants\cite{Fu2007} and find that both SD and ISD phases are still nontrivial topological metals (see Ref.\cite{SM} for details).